leo-colisson/proof-at-the-end/README.md

 # Proof-at-the-end, or how to move proofs in appendix in LaTeX

 WARNING: this package is definitely usable, but may not be as tested and stable as standard packages.
 Note also that it may change a bit in the future, but we will of course try to avoid as much as possible backward incompatibilities.
+To ensure your document won't change when the package get updates, it is always safer to copy the `proof-at-the-end.sty` file at the root of your project.

 ## Introduction